Sharp Gaussian upper bounds for Schr\"odinger heat kernel on gradient shrinking Ricci solitons: Ultracontractivity

 \begin{theorem} Let $(M,g, f)$ be an $n$-dimensional complete gradient shrinking Ricci soliton satisfying \eqref{Eq1} and \eqref{Eq2} with scalar curvature $\mathrm{R}$ bounded above by a constant.
 Then the Schr\"odinger heat kernel of the operator $-\Delta+a\mathrm{R}$ with $a\ge\frac 14$ satisfies

-for all $x,y\in M$ and $t>0$, where $\mu$ is the Perelman's entropy functional. \end{theorem} \begin{remark} As in Remark \ref{remex}, the assumption on scalar curvature only guarantees the existence and semigroup property of the Schr\"odinger heat kernel $H^{\mathrm{R}}(x,y,t)$ on complete shrinking Ricci solitons and it is not directly used in the proof of Theorem \ref{Mainup}. \end{remark}
+for all $x,y\in M$ and $t>0$, where $\mu$ is Perelman's entropy functional. \end{theorem} \begin{remark} As in Remark \ref{remex}, the assumption on scalar curvature here is only needed to guarantee the existence and semigroup property of the Schr\"odinger heat kernel $H^{\mathrm{R}}(x,y,t)$ on shrinking Ricci solitons and it is not directly used in the proof of Theorem \ref{Mainup}. \end{remark}

-\begin{remark} Recently, Li and Wang \cite{[LiWa]} proved a similar upper bound of the conjugate heat kernel on ancient solutions of the Ricci flow induced by a Ricci shrinking soliton.
+\begin{remark} Recently, Li and Wang \cite{[LiWa]} proved a similar upper bound for the conjugate heat kernel on ancient solutions of the Ricci flow induced by a Ricci shrinking soliton.
 For a fixed-metric Ricci shrinking soliton, the study of the Schr\"odinger heat kernel seems to be more reasonable than the evolved-metric setting. \end{remark}